 What Are the Signs of Opioid Addiction?

 If you believe you or a loved one may be struggling with an opioid addiction, it’s important to get professional help right away.
-Effectively handling addiction is time-sensitive, meaning that sooner you or a loved one receive addiction treatment, the better.
+Effectively handling addiction is time-sensitive, meaning that the sooner you or a loved one receive addiction treatment, the better.

 Addiction, or a substance use disorder, is a chronic, progressive disease as recognized by the Diagnostic and Statistical Manual (DSM-V).
 Medical and mental health professionals around the world diagnose this condition each day and are trained to treat it with evidence-based practices.